Skip to main content

 Limited and thoughtfully selected to align with our mission, Symposium Sponsors and Exhibitors gain meaningful visibility, showcase innovative products and services, and engage directly with a passionate and multidisciplinary audience.
 All commercial support is managed in accordance with ACCME standards to maintain the integrity and independence of CME-accredited activities.

-For more information about sponsor and exhibitor opportunities, please contact Katie Welch at katie.welch@teachingkitchens.org
+We are no longer accepting sponsors for 2025.
+For more information about sponsor and exhibitor opportunities for 2026, please contact Jen Singer at jen.singer@teachingkitchens.org

 Planning Committee